Ann Arbor, Michigan Therapists

 Ann Arbor Mental Health

 Recent statistics suggest that the median household income in Ann Arbor is approximately $58,000 per year.
 This figure is almost exactly in line with national averages of $56,500.
 It is interesting to note that even though the median household income in Ann Arbor is relatively robust, there is a significant level of poverty.
 Roughly 1 out of 4 individuals in Ann Arbor is living in poverty.
 This is a startling figure.
-It is important to remember that poverty is often linked to additional stress and anxiety, and other mental health challenges.
-One potential explanation for these seemingly disproportionately high poverty rates could be the large number of students and graduate students living in the community that have low-paying jobs.
+It is important to remember that poverty is often linked to additional stress anxiety, and other mental health challenges.
+One potential explanation for these seemingly disproportionately high poverty rates could be the large number of students and graduate students living in the community who have low-paying jobs.

 It is worthwhile to note that many residents of Ann Arbor hold college degrees, and many also have completed graduate work.
-Although it is not a perfect indicator of mental health, well educated individuals are often more willing to embrace mental health assistance (in various forms) if they feel they are struggling, compared with their less educated peers.
+Although it is not a perfect indicator of mental health, well-educated individuals are often more willing to embrace mental health assistance (in various forms) if they feel they are struggling, compared with their less educated peers.
 This suggests that mental health may be better in Ann Arbor than it is in other communities.

 Mental Health Statistics